 Paris in Winter

-From January to March, winter is the worst time to visit Paris in my opinion.
+From January to March, winter is the least favorite time to visit Paris in my opinion.
 Even if you like the snowy atmosphere, the chances of snow during your stay are rather low.

-During winter in Paris, temperatures often fall into negative and the sun sets super early!
+During winter in Paris, temperatures often fall to negative and the sun sets super early!
 The rain will, of course, be part of the party, so cover up!